 Minimise capital gain (sell highest priced shares first)

 Maximise capital gain (sell lowest priced shares first).

 NZ’s IRD may require you to use a specific sale allocation method in your situation (often FIFO), consult your accountant for information specific to your situation.

-By using Sharesight for your performance and tax reporting, investors eliminates the paper-chase and headaches normally associated with completing their IRD tax returns.
-To get started, simply sign up for a FREE Sharesight account and add your holdings.
-From there you can upgrade to an NZ Expert plan for only $39/month to get INSTANT access to Sharesight’s:
+By using Sharesight for performance tracking and tax reporting, investors can eliminate the paper-chase and headaches normally associated with completing their IRD tax returns.

 - Calculate taxable gains/losses for individuals who hold shares on revenue account (i.e. they are classified as traders by the IRD) with the traders tax report

-FIF Report - Calculates foreign investment fund (FIF) income for New Zealand residents with certain offshore holdings and the special tax implications of these
+- Calculate foreign investment fund (FIF) income for New Zealand residents with certain offshore holdings according to IRD rules with the FIF report

 Sign up for a FREE Sharesight account and get started tracking your investment performance (and tax) today.
 Plus, if you upgrade your Sharesight subscription may be tax deductible.1.